geniish-protocol/docs/README.md

 # Getting started

-Take a look at our demo to experience the DApp on testnet and stay tunned for the integration API release.
+Take a look at our demo to experience the DApp on testnet and stay tunned for the integrating our SDK and APIs.

 [!ref](/guides/demo.md)